YK-Fu/NTU_GICE_handover/nemo/README.md

 Image: nvidia/nemo:24.05 (from NGC)
 train:
-Modify the path to pretrained model and dataset path.
+Modify the path to pretrained model and dataset path in SFT.sh.
 ```bash
 bash SFT.sh
 ```
 inference:
-Modify the path to the model checkpoint in launch.sh, and run
+Modify the path to the model checkpoint in launch.sh, and run launch.sh to launch inference server.
 ```bash
 bash launch.sh
 ```